Connemara ferry

 Review of Connemara ferry

-MS Connemara ferry is a Ro-Ro passenger vessel which until 2023 was operated under charter by the French company BRITTANY FERRIES.
-The ship has a max capacity of 762 passengers and 195 cars plus 130 trucks (trailers).
-The vessel was launched in 2007 and is currently chartered to Bluebridge Ferries (New Zealand) to operate the Cook Strait route Wellington-Picton (sea distance ~60 mi / 100 km) with crossing time 3,5-4 hours.
+MS Connemara ferry is a Ro-Ro passenger vessel that was operated under charter by the French company BRITTANY FERRIES until 2023.
+The ship has a maximum capacity of 762 passengers and can carry 195 cars plus 130 trucks (trailers).
+Launched in 2007, she is currently chartered to Bluebridge Ferries (New Zealand) to operate the Cook Strait route WellingtonPicton (sea distance ~60 mi / 100 km), with a crossing time of 3.5–4 hours.

 The Cook Strait NZ route Wellington–Picton is currently served by two companies – Bluebridge (21 weekly crossings/4 daily) and Interislander (15 weekly crossings).

-Due to reduced capacity (Coronavirus 2020 crisis), Connemara was taken out of service (all UK-France crossings were terminated) effectively from September 7, 2020.
-Since February 2021, the ferry operated the Ireland-Spain route (via France) Rosslare-Bilbao (via Cherbourg).
+Due to reduced capacity during the 2020 Coronavirus crisis, Connemara was taken out of service (all UK–France crossings were terminated) effective September 7, 2020.
+Since February 2021, the ferry has operated the Ireland–Spain route (via France) RosslareBilbao (via Cherbourg).

 Cabins

-As cruiseferry, Connemara has 120 cabins with a total of 424 berths.
-All staterooms are air-conditioned and with en-suite bathrooms.
+As a cruiseferry, Connemara has 120 cabins with a total of 424 berths.
+All staterooms are air-conditioned and feature en-suite bathrooms.
 The ferry company provides bed linens, towels, and toiletries.
-The ship additionally has 36 reclining seats (available for pre-booking only on Cork-Roscoff crossings).
+The ship also has 36 reclining seats (available for pre-booking only on Cork–Roscoff crossings).
 One stateroom is wheelchair-accessible (adapted for passengers with disabilities).

-The ship's staterooms are in the following categories:
+The ship's staterooms are available in the following categories:

-All cabins are furnished with 2 lower single beds (fixed), 2 upper bunk beds (wall-mounted Pullman beds), small writing table with chair, bedside reading lamps and power sockets.
+All cabins are furnished with two fixed lower single beds, two upper bunk beds (wall-mounted Pullman beds), a small writing table with a chair, bedside reading lamps, and power sockets.

 Connemara ferry ship (BRITTANY FERRIES)